ipni/specs/IPNI.md

 ### Querying Records

 An indexer node can be queried over HTTP for a multihash or a CID.
+This section provides a summary of the HTTP query APIs.
+A full OpenAPI specification of the APIs can be found [here](schemas/v1/openapi.yaml).

 #### `GET /cid/{cid}`